PH seeks US, China help to combat sea pirates

 Indonesia has warned the region could become the “next Somalia” and the International Maritime Bureau says waters off the southern Philippines are becoming increasingly dangerous.

-“It’s not just the concern of the Philippines or Indonesia and Malaysia, but of the international shipping community.”

-Manila plans to ask its longstanding defense ally the United States to hold joint exercises in waters off the southern Philippines to address the problem, Defense Secretary Delfin Lorenzana told Agence France-Presse on Tuesday.
+Manila plans to ask its longstanding defense ally the United States to hold joint exercises in waters off the southern Philippines to address the problem, Defense Secretary Delfin Lorenzana said on Tuesday.

 Duterte made the comments a day after meeting a special envoy from Indonesia who wanted to know what Manila, which has one of the weakest naval forces in the region, plans to do to address the threat.